Arksine/moonraker/docs/user_changes.md

 This file will track changes that require user intervention, such as a configuration change or a reinstallation.

+### July 27th 2022
+- The behavior of `[include]` directives has changed.
+Included files are now parsed as they are encountered.
+If sections are duplicated options in the last section parsed take precendence.
+If you are using include directives to override configuration in `moonraker.conf` the directives should be moved to the bottom of the file.
+- Configuration files now support inline comments.

 ### April 6th 2022
 - The ability to configure core components in the `[server]`section is now deprecated.
 When legacy items are detected in `[server]` a